 Good old peanut butter & jelly sandwiches.
-It’s a childhood favourite for many.
-I say “childhood favourite”, but let’s be real here, I had one just the other day.
+It’s a childhood favorite for many.
+I say “childhood favorite”, but let’s be real here, I had one just the other day.
 There is just something so comforting about that peanut butter & jelly combination, and I often reach for it if I’m feeling a bit snackish or just need some comfort food.

 I am pretty particular about how I eat my pb&j sandwiches — it HAS to be on white bread, with smooth peanut butter (Kraft or Skippy), and raspberry jam.
 That is the only combo that works for me.
 I’ve tried other jams and they just don’t pair quite as well in my opinion.
 But as you know, I have a little bit of a raspberry addiction around here.
 It is the #1 berry after all!

 Before we get into the deliciousness of these peanut butter & jelly cookie cups, let’s talk about how much I hate these pics.
 Ugh.
 I don’t even want to tell you how many hours I spent shooting and editing (including an entire reshoot on a white background).
 I ended up going with the original ones (go figure), but I don’t love them, and the editing was a pain in the ass.
 I just could NOT get the colors to look right.
 I probably spent way more time on them than I should have (as usual).
 And they still look funny to me.
 Super frustrating.
 But, it is what it is.